PotLock/curatedotfun-plugins/packages/masa-source/README.md

             {
               "type": "twitter-scraper",
-              "query": "decentralized social media", // General query, is 'allWords' "pageSize": 50, // Number of items to return "language": "en",
+              "query": "decentralized social media", // General query, is 'allWords' "pageSize": 50, // A general hint for how many items to fetch per request.
+The service might override or interpret this.
+              "language": "en",
               "platformArgs": {
                 // More specific Twitter options:
                 "anyWords": "blockchain crypto", // Tweets with any of these words "hashtags": ["#DeSo", "#SocialFi"],
                 "minRetweets": 5,
-                "includeReplies": false
+                "includeReplies": false,
-              }
+                "sinceDate": "YYYY-MM-DD", // Example: Fetch tweets since this date "mentioningAccounts": ["some_project"] // Example: Tweets mentioning a specific account }
             },
             {